 How to Get Records or Documents

-The county jail (or other office) is required to respond within 10 days, but it is perfectly legal for them to tell you that they need more time to fulfill your request.
+- The county jail (or another office) is required to respond within 10 days, but it is perfectly legal for them to tell you that they need more time to fulfill your request.

 Tips for Successful Open Records Requests

 - Your request must be in writing.
 Only written requests trigger a governmental body’s obligations under the Public Information Act.

 - Your request should be for documents or other information that is already in existence.
 Governmental bodies are not required to answer questions, perform legal research, or comply with a continuing request to supply information on a periodic basis as such information is prepared in the future.